-Let’s talk early STEM.
-No, not Science, Technology, Engineering and Math for toddlers…but for Victorians!
-We made a couple Thaumatropes recently, which was an early form of animation to entertain Victorian kids.
+We decided to make a really cool Victorian toy called a “Thaumatrope”.
 Oh, and if your kid has a hard time pronouncing Thaumatrope, just call it a wonder turner, from the Greek words wonder + turn.
+It’s an optical illusion toy!

-The Thaumatrope, or wonder turner, is a disk with an image on either side.
+The Thaumatrope is a disk with an image on either side.
 When you spin the disk (with either a string or a stick) the two images blend due to “persistence of vision.”
 You can watch this old Mr. Wizard video to get a full explanation.

 Make Your Own Thaumatrope